These are the Frequently Asked Questions (FAQs) regarding production permit requirements in the City and County of San Francisco:

-Our office requires 4 full business days to process a permit from start to finish, including the application, insurance verification, notification creation, parking approval and other supplemental permitting requirements.
-Therefore, if you submit an application on 9am Monday morning, we will get you permitted and ready for filming by 9am Friday.
+Our office requires 7 full business days to process a permit from start to finish, including the application, insurance verification, notification creation, parking approval and other supplemental permitting requirements.
 Please note that permit applications requiring special filming, such as a Street/Lane Closure or SFMTA-operated vehicle charter rental, will require anywhere from five to 10 additional business days to process.
 If you think your production will need any of these types of special filming needs, please contact the Film Office as early as possible to discuss deadlines.

 How do I submit a permit?

 What are the Film Office hours of operation?

 Monday through Friday, 9am – 5pm, excluding legal holidays.
 Permits are issued only during our office hours.